 Read on to get answers to frequently asked questions such as:

-If you need to buy motor trade insurance for your business, check out the insurance comparison tool on our site.
+If you need to buy traders insurance for your business, check out the insurance comparison tool on our site.
 It will give you quotes for your business from a range of insurers.
 It’s the quick and easy way to get a great deal for your business.

 Let’s start with the basics.
 Most people simply want to know what motor trade insurance is and how it works.

-Motor trade insurance is needed by any business working in the motor trade.
+Motor trade insurance is needed by any business working in the motor trade industry.
 At its most basic level it gives your business and your employees the cover you need for your own vehicles or your customers’ vehicles (when the vehicles are in your care) to be road-legal.

 Essentially, you can divide the motor trade into two parts (note that these two parts sometimes overlap).
-The size of your business does not matter – you still need motor trade insurance if you work in the motor trade part time.
-Neither do you need to have premises to have motor trade insurance – you still need cover even if you run your business from home or go to customers’ homes or places of work to carry out the work you do.
+The size of your business does not matter – you still need insurance if you work in the motor trade part time.
+Neither do you need to have premises to have a trade insurance policy – you still need cover even if you run your business from home or go to customers’ homes or places of work to carry out the work you do.

-Examples of businesses who have customers’ vehicles under their care, custody and control and need motor trade insurance include repair centres, MOT centres, mechanics, mobile repairers such as exhaust, tyre and windscreen fitters, vehicle delivery companies and companies that park customers’ vehicles on their behalf.
+Examples of businesses who have customers’ vehicles under their care, custody and control and need a trade insurance policy include repair centres, MOT centres, mechanics, mobile repairers such as exhaust, tyre and windscreen fitters, vehicle delivery companies and companies that park customers’ vehicles on their behalf.

 The first part is motor trade road risk insurance – the cover you need if you are going to take your vehicles or your customers’ vehicles on the road.